pmcgover/24dev-demo/README.md

 * Type "apps" to navigate to the available applications.
 * Note that each application has a similar folder structure for binary programs (bin), input/ouput files, logs, docs, etc.
-* Navigate to the desired apps **doc** folder and view the related docs/README-<appName>.md file.
+* Navigate to the desired apps **doc** folder and view the related docs/README-\<appName\>.md file.
 * Navigate to the desired apps **bin** folder and execute the program per the documentation.

-## Creating your own 24dev version
+## High level process to create your own 24dev Digital Portfolio
 * Learn about git and github: [Github Help](https://help.github.com)
 * Open a free github account: [Github Account Signup](https://help.github.com/articles/signing-up-for-a-new-github-account)
 * Clone the 24dev-demo repo to yours: *git clone --bare git@github.com:pmcgover/24dev-demo.git*
-* Rename the repo as needed: *mv 24dev-demo 24dev-<yourRepo>*
+* Rename the repo as needed: *mv 24dev-demo 24dev-\<yourRepo\>*
 * Add your new changes: *git add -A*
-* Commit your changes: git commit -m 'Add working directory'
+* Commit your changes: git commit -m 'Initial 24dev addition'
 * Push your changes to the remote repository: *git push origin*
-* Update your 24dev instance with your own applications and custome settings.
+* Update your 24dev instance with your own applications and custom settings.
 * Create tags to mark important change sets and push them : *git tag v.N.N.N*; git push --tags origin
 * Navigate to your github remote repository, download the most recent tagged release and deploy/test on OSGeo.